Valuation Reports by American Fortune Valuation Services

 Age demographics, as previously stated, will involve parents wanting to retire who will have to properly deal with the value that has accumulated in their closely held businesses.
 There are various ways a business owner can transfer the value that has accumulated in a closely held business.
 These include giving •the business to the heirs, selling the business to the heirs or to third parties, or giving the business to a charity.
 Regardless of how the business is transferred, an independent business valuation of the business interest is imperative.

-If parents die before making transfer arrangements for the business, a value will have to be established for reporting on an estate tax return.
+If parents die before making transfer arrangements for the business, the value will have to be established for reporting on an estate tax return.

-The universal standard of value for gift, estate, and inheritance taxes is “fair market value.”
-Fair Market Value is defined in Revenue Ruling 59-60 as.”the price at which the property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell and both having reasonable knowledge of relevant facts.”
+The universal standard of value for a gift, estate, and inheritance taxes is “fair market value.”
+Fair Market Value is defined in Revenue Ruling 59-60 as.” the price at which the property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell and both having a reasonable knowledge of relevant facts.”

 Revenue Ruling 59-60 also outlines a number of valuation methods and techniques which have become generally accepted and which must be considered in each case.
 However, as previously mentioned, valuation is as much an art as a science.
 The final determination of value under the regulatory standard will depend upon the facts and circumstances of the particular valuation.

 Purpose of a Valuation Report for Employee Stock Ownership Plans (ESOPS)